 Somehow even in developed countries with a high degree of awareness, education and ease of access, ~50% of eligible population is where the first resistance is met.

-This is a point where the (eagerly) ‘waiting to get jabbeb’ part of population finishes.. what remains is ‘Not so Sure’ and ‘Vaccine Resistance’ groups.
+This is a point where the (eagerly) ‘waiting to get jabbed’ part of population finishes.. what remains is ‘Not so Sure’ and ‘Vaccine Resistance’ groups.
 As you see, beyond this most countries are struggling to cover even ~5% additional population per month, and given that vaccines are showing signs of diminished effectiveness post 6 to 10 months of getting first set of shots, our ability to get out of this pandemic by full vaccinating the world seems questionable.

 The post Is ‘Vaccinating the Whole World’ a distant dream now? appeared first on Bhanu Sisodia.